net-lisias-ksp/Principia/Concepts.md

 So if you want to become a senior rocket pilot, to execute [horseshoe orbits](https://en.wikipedia.org/wiki/Horseshoe_orbit), [Lissajous orbits](https://en.wikipedia.org/wiki/Lissajous_orbit), [heliosynchronous orbits](https://en.wikipedia.org/wiki/Sun-synchronous_orbit) and [ballistic captures](https://en.wikipedia.org/wiki/Ballistic_capture), please read on.
 Oh, and you'll be able to say these [six words you never say at NASA](https://xkcd.com/1244/).

+# User Interface Changes

+Principia changes some of the ways that you interact with the map view compared to the stock game.
+Specifically:

+* To select a target vessel in map view, check `Select target vessel...` in the main Principia window, and click on the target.

+* To switch to a vessel from map view, target it then press `Switch To` in the main Principia window.

+* To centre the camera on a celestial or vessel, left-click on it.

 # Trajectories

 A trajectory is a line depicting the positions of a vessel.
 In stock KSP, all trajectories are conics so there is not a lot of complexity to displaying or understanding them.
 With N-body physics, though, trajectories may become more complex (and are certainly not conics in the interesting cases) so Principia comes with additional tools for plotting trajectories.